cleentfaar/slack/README.md

 ### Features
-- Access all of Slack's API methods with just a few lines of code (see [usage documentation](Resources/doc/usage.md))
+- Access all of Slack's API methods with dedicated payload classes (see [usage documentation](Resources/doc/usage.md))
-- Classes follow the same definitions as described in the [official documentation](https://api.slack.com) (with a few exceptions where I think it would make a better distinction).
+- Payloads and responses follow the same definitions as described in the [official documentation](https://api.slack.com) (with a few exceptions where I think it would make a better distinction).
 - Data between you and Slack is serialized using the [JMS Serializer](https://github.com/jms/serializer) package, allowing for complex objects to be sent while maintaining an OO-approach.
 - Code has been highly abstracted to support re-use in more specific implementations (see [SlackBundle](https://github.com/cleentfaar/CLSlackBundle))